Analysis and Numerical Approximation of Stationary Second-Order Mean Field Game Partial Differential Inclusions: Analysis of Monotone Finite Element Scheme

-By adaptating the proof of \cite[Theorem 4.2]{burman2002nonlinear} and \cite[Section 8]{JensenSmears2013}, we obtain the following result that will assist with ensuring non-negativity of finite element approximations $\{m_k\}_{k\in\mathbb{N}}$ of the density function and proving convergence of the scheme \eqref{weakdisc}. \begin{lemma}[Stabilisation via Artificial Diffusion] Given $k\in\mathbb{N}$, each operator $A\in W_k$, and its adjoint $A^*$, exhibits the discrete maximum principle. \end{lemma}
+By adapting the proof of \cite[Theorem 4.2]{burman2002nonlinear} and \cite[Section 8]{JensenSmears2013}, we obtain the following result that will assist with ensuring nonnegativity of finite element approximations $\{m_k\}_{k\in\mathbb{N}}$ of the density function and proving convergence of the scheme~\eqref{weakdisc}. \begin{lemma}[Stabilization via Artificial Diffusion] Given $k\in\mathbb{N}$, each operator $L\in W_k$, and its adjoint $L^*$, satisfy the discrete maximum principle. \end{lemma}